nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 |------------------------------------------------------------------|

 As of version ..., the variable server is now disabled by default for security reasons.
 Unless enabled prior to initialization, the variable server will not be available for the rest of a sim run, even if enabled later on.
 The reason driving this change is the powerful nature of the variable server.
-Anyone who can secure a connection with a sim's variable server has access to an unrestricted python interpeter on that sim's host.
-For this reason, it is advised to only enable the varibale server as needed.
+Anyone who can secure a connection with a sim's variable server has access to an unrestricted python interpreter on that sim's host.
+For this reason, it is advised to only enable the variable server as needed.

 If enabled, a server called the "variable server" is always up and listening in a separate thread of execution.
 The variable server is privy to simulation parameters and their